gausspy/gausspy/docs/tutorial.rst

     # Save decomposition information
     pickle.dump(data_decomp, open(FILENAME_DATA_DECOMP, 'w'))

-Fig. :num:`#multiple-gaussians-trained-decomposed` displays the result of fitting the "Multiple Gaussians" spectrum with a trained value of :math:`\log\alpha=1.58`.
+The following figure displays the result of fitting the "Multiple Gaussians" spectrum with a trained value of :math:`\log\alpha=1.58`.